Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments

-where use has been made of the fact that $\varphi_{\rm m} \ll \varphi_{\rm s}$.
-In many cases, calculating only the first half of the right hand side of Eq.~\ref{eqn:schottky_long}, as these methods do, turns out to be a reasonable approximation; the overestimation of the Schottky barrier height may fortuitously be compensated by the underestimation of the band gap within local and semilocal density-functional theory.
-Nevertheless, this approach is applicable only for moderately charged interfaces (i.e., $\delta \chi_{\rm s}^{\rm m} \approx (\delta \chi_{\rm s}^{\rm m})^\circ$), and a framework that correctly calculates the surface dipole, incorporating the effects of surface termination and external bias, is generally preferable.
+In many cases, calculating only the first half of the right hand side of Eq.~\ref{eqn:schottky_long}, as done in this conventional approach, is a reasonable approximation; the overestimation of the Schottky barrier height may be compensated to some degree by the underestimated band gap within local and semilocal density-functional theory.
+Yet, this approach is applicable only when $\delta \chi_{\rm s}^{\rm m} \approx (\delta \chi_{\rm s}^{\rm m})^\circ$, i.e., when the surface dipole of the charged interface under bias is close to that of the neutral interface, which is only true for interfaces that remain moderately polarized under bias.
+Therefore, there is a need for a computational model that would incorporate the effects of surface termination and external bias and would predict Schottky barrier heights accurately.

-We address the length-scale limitation mentioned above by employing a first-principles approach that integrates an implicit semiclassical description of the bulk semiconductor with an explicit electronic-structure treatment of the semiconductor surface.
-This method allows us to directly determine the potential-dependent interfacial dipole and the resulting equilibrium Schottky barrier heights in both semiconductor--solution and semiconductor--metal interfaces.
-We first examine the silicon--water system, demonstrating the impact adsorbates have on the charge--voltage curves and electrochemical stability of the system.
-We further show how charge trapped at surface states reduces the Schottky barrier.
-We finally examine semiconductor--metal systems, and accurately predict the reduction in Schottky barrier height expected for silicon, gallium selenide, and silica electrodes in contact with metallic terminals.
+To fill this gap, we apply and further develop a first-principles approach that integrates an implicit semiclassical description of the bulk semiconductor with an explicit electronic-structure treatment of the semiconductor surface.
+This method, detailed in the next section, allows us to determine the potential-dependent interfacial dipole and the resulting equilibrium Schottky barriers.